isomerpages/nlb-biblioasia/_jul-to-sep-2013/Singapore Public Libraries: Past, Present and Future.md

 #### **Creative Reading Programmes**

-Read.Write.Tell is a national reading and storytelling movement under the Arts &amp; Culture Strategic Review (ACSR).
+Read.Write.Tell is a national reading and storytelling movement under the Arts &amp; Culture Strategic Review.
 This encompasses reading clubs in schools, the community and organisations as well as writing communities and programmes.
 The goal is to cultivate a love for reading and provide opportunities to write and tell stories about Singapore.
 Older reading clubs focused on reading and sharing, while this new movement makes writing a deliverable for the 25 Read.Write.Tell communities.

 The NLB launched its first-ever nation-wide reading initiative, READ!
 Singapore, in 2005.
 This initiative, adapted from highly successful reading programmes around the world, encourages communal reading, followed by facilitated discussions on the selected stories.
 READ!
 Singapore’s target audience was initially Singapore residents aged 15 and above.
-In 2012 it expanded to include younger audiences aged 7 to 14 and introduced MobileRead, a free mobile application that provides access to selected content and enables reading while on the move.
+In 2012, it expanded to include younger audiences aged 7 to 14 and introduced MobileRead, a free mobile application that provides access to selected content and enables reading while on the move.

 kidsREAD is a national project that, together with the People’s Association and community self-help groups, promotes reading and good reading habits to children from low-income families, aged 4 to 8.
 Volunteers aged 15 and above form the backbone of kidsREAD.
 They read to children in Reading Clubs located at centres, kindergartens, homes, welfare organisations and primary schools.
 In 2012, it was proposed that children would remain in the kidsREAD programme until they completed Primary 2, instead of graduating after a year in the programme.